 • infectious skin lesions, burns, ulcers and a number of others.

-The drug can be used to treat postoperative infectious complications.
+The drug can be used in the treatment postoperative infectious complications.

-The main active ingredient of the drug is ciproflaxacin.
-The composition of the medication includes auxiliary components: starch, talc, titanium dioxide and silicon, magnesium stearate and lecithin.
+The main active ingredient of the drug is ciprofloxacin.
+The composition of the drug includes auxiliary components: starch, talc, titanium and silicon dioxide, magnesium stearate and lecithin.
 The drug has several forms of release: tablets, solutions for injections and infusions.

-Ciprofloxacin has its own contraindications and side effects.
-In most cases, the drug is easily tolerated, but against the background of his admission may take place:
+Ciprofloxacin has its contraindications and side effects.
+In most cases, the drug is well tolerated, but against the background of its reception may occur:

 • allergic reactions;